 If you find it hard to come up with your own, there are a number of job description templates available online so that you can easily find something that works for your target hire.

-3. Optimize your job application page
+3. Optimize your job application page to convert high quality candidates

 Candidates that click on your job advertisement are already interested in the job.
 So you need to make sure that once they arrive on your landing page, they proceed with the application.
 If they don't, you need to make sure that it has nothing to do with the quality of your website.